jro31/jethro-codes/_articles/projects/blocks-falling.md

 }
 ```

-Our `::before` pseudo-element is now opaque again, so we can no longer see our `.sunrise` background, with the exception that the transition to this `opacity` takes ten seconds, again giving the illusion of the linear-gradient background transitioning slowly, until we can only see `.mango`.
+Our `::before` pseudo-element is now transparent again, so we can no longer see our `.sunrise` background, with the exception that the transition to this `opacity` takes ten seconds, again giving the illusion of the linear-gradient background transitioning slowly, until we can only see `.mango`.

 ![Mango](/images/projects/blocks-falling/mango.png)
 _Mango_

 And that's how I hacked my way around the restriction of being able to transition linear gradients.

+### Adding a new block

 Now let's continue down our `nextBlock()` action: